torchbox/design-in-browser-bootstrap/README.md

 ####  Running the development server

-* Run `grunt` from the command line from the same directory as this README.
+* Run `gulp` from the command line from the same directory as this README.
 A small webserver will start and your browser will open at a URL displaying your site.
-CSS/SASS/LESS/JS and HTML files will be watched for changes, and the page refreshed automatically.
+CSS/SASS/Js/image/HTML files will be watched for changes and the page refreshed automatically.

-#### Image optimisation

-An image compression/optimisation feature is included, available by running `grunt imageOptimise`.
-It will optimise any GIF, PNG or JP(E)G images in the `img` folder.
-This task is not run automatically, or repeatedly on a 'watch' as it can be time consuming.
-It's suggested you only run this prior to delivering new images or changed images to a client/colleague.

 ## Deploying to a staging server

 #### Setup per developer computer

-Grunt can upload files via SFTP but **not** to servers that require a password typed in the terminal.
+Gulp can upload files via SFTP but **not** to servers that require a password typed in the terminal.
 Instead we access the server with SSH keys.
 These instructions configure that access.
 The following needs to be done on every machine you develop on, but only once per machine - not once per project.

 * On your local machine run: `cat ~/.ssh/id_rsa.pub`